trans-travel/trans-travel/notes/tsa.md

 internationally, airports in other countries will have different procedures.
 Pre-check is a USA program, and does not apply outside the USA.

+If you are entering the USA, consult the [USA international visitors](notes/usa-immigration.md) page.

 ## Airport Bathrooms